Delaware River Watershed Fellowship 2019 at the Center for Aquatic Sciences at Adventure Aquarium

 Qualifications and Experience:

-- Available to work 4 – 5 days per week, including some weekends and evenings.
+- Available to work 3 – 5 days per week, may include some weekends and evenings.

 - Must be people oriented, have a team-focused attitude, and the ability to professionally represent the Center for Aquatic Sciences and the Alliance for Watershed Education to the public.